Atheer2104/karate/report.md

 3. Are the results of your tool consistent with existing coverage tools?

+#### Atheer Salim 3.5.1 DIY
+1. What is the quality of your own coverage measurement?
+Does it take into account ternary operators (condition ? yes : no) and exceptions, if available in your language?
+The quality of the coverage measurement is accurate and correct since we are doing manual instrumentation we just to check and make sure that each branch for a branch when it's evaluated to true and false we take not of that and mark it.
+Since the function that I'm analyzing does not have any ternary operator means it does not consider them, but if the function would have a ternary operator then, it would probably had to be rewritten to a normal if/else because evaluates one expression, which is cumbersome and error-prone

+2. What are the limitations of your tool?
+How would the instrumentation change if you modify the program?
+My tool again is manual instrumentation so it's very limited because nothing happens automatically everything has to be done manually, so if the method would be changed then I would have to make sure that the manual instrumentation is correct and upto date, which is very bad since it has zero flexibility.

+3. if you have an automated tool, are your results consistent with the ones produced by existing tool(s)?
+I have used jacoco and does not show a branch coverage percentage for a specific function but in the IDE it highlight that certain paths has been executed which is inline with what the manual instrumentation reported which was roughly 63% were out of 27 total branch paths, 17 was reached.

 ## Coverage improvement

 Show the comments that describe the requirements for the coverage.